langchain-ai/langchainjs/libs/langchain-azure-openai/README.md

 ## Embeddings

-This package also adds support for OpenAI's embeddings model.
+This package also supports embeddings with Azure OpenAI.

 ```typescript
 import { AzureOpenAIEmbeddings } from "@langchain/azure-openai";